Learn About Transferring a Liquor License in Denver

 Hopefully, the information we have provided here has helped to illuminate the process of transferring a liquor license in Denver.
 As always, our brokers will do their best to support and facilitate the process of procuring the proper licensing for a business purchase, but we highly recommend retaining an experienced attorney to support this aspect of your transaction.
 To discuss the topic of licensing more in depth, please schedule a complimentary consultation with one of our brokers today.*

-*Disclaimer: This article was compiled by Transworld Denver with information provided by Peter Nemkov of Nemkov and Bonifazi.
-Transworld Denver is not an attorney and none of the above constitutes legal advice.
-If you are pursuing a liquor license transfer we highly recommend contacting an attorney.
+*Disclaimer: This article was compiled by Transworld Business Advisors - Rocky Mountain with information provided by Peter Nemkov of Nemkov and Bonifazi.
+Transworld is not an attorney and none of the above constitutes legal advice.
+If you are pursuing a liquor license transfer we highly recommend contacting an attorney for support.